 One: Keep a working bibliography of the sources you may use for the paper.
-When you are ready to write your paper, your working bibliography will make the process of citing your sources and putting together your Works Cited page much easier.
+When you are ready to write your paper, your working bibliography will make the process of citing your sources and putting together your Works Cited or References page much easier.
 There are a couple ways you can organize your working bibliography:

 Two: When you discover a potentially useful source for your paper, make sure you have a way to get back to the source, e.g., add the citation to NoodleTools or save the link back to the article.
 If you locate an article using OneSearch, export the citation to NoodleTools or copy the permalink in the tools column instead of the URL in the browser, which will stop working after it times out.

 Plan to conduct research in an iterative rather than a linear fashion.
 In other words, expect to move from asking questions, to gathering information, to asking more complex questions, to seeking out new information, to reviewing the literature, back to questioning again.
 Though it may be tempting, do not start by writing your paper (adding to the conversation) and then gathering sources to support your claims.
 Hold back from drawing conclusions until you have considered multiple perspectives, including those that challenge your own.

 Continually ask questions during the research process.
 What is the dialog and debate related to the topic you want to investigate?
 What problems need to be solved?
 What decisions need to be made?
 Your questions will determine the type of information you seek and the keywords you use to search for relevant information.

 Search for and gather reliable and relevant information to reach an informed answer to your research question(s).
 You may have strong opinions or beliefs before you begin searching for sources, but be willing to challenge those assumptions.
 Seek information from different source types and multiple perspectives, especially those with views opposing your own.